stanleyn/VoPo/README_VOPO.md

 ```
 You can now find your boxplots in OutDir as Stroke_Dist.pdf

-## Task 3: Comprehensive Single-Cell Visualizations for each Dataset(Fig 2D.)
+## Task 3: Comprehensive Single-Cell Visualizations for each Dataset (Fig 2A-C.)

 * Results for each dataset will be within their respective folder in OutDir.
 * There is a plot for each surface marker showing its expression across cells (ex.
 CD3.jpg shows CD3 expression)